Archaeology and scheduled monuments

-Our senior planner archaeologist, Gillian King, can be contacted on all matters related to archaeology within the borough.
-He can advise where to find further information relating to the historic environment.
+Our borough archaeologist can be contacted using the contact us 'design and conservation' button on this page or email firstname.lastname@example.org.
+The archaeologist can advise where to find information relating to the historic environment.

 Archaeology and my property

 Southwark's archaeology is well documented and mapped, with the key areas clearly defined as Archaeological Priority Zones (APZs).
-You can find out more about APZs and check whether your property is in an APZ here.
+You can find out more about APZs and check whether your property is in an APZ.

 In Southwark, we also have eight nationally significant sites that are protected by law as Scheduled Ancient Monuments’(SAMs).
-You can find out more about SAMs and to check whether your property is in a SAM here.
+You can find out more about SAMs and to check whether your property is in a SAM.

 The Tower of London is an UNESCO World Heritage Site (WHS) of ‘outstanding universal value’, and a large section of the riverside area of the borough is within the ‘local setting’ zone of the WHS.
-You can find out more about WHSs and their setting zones here.
+You can find out more about WHSs and their setting zones.

 Archaeology of Southwark